Birth Mother and Adoptive Mother Relationship

 Lifetime Adoption is a domestic open adoption agency.
 We understand that this is a time that can feel overwhelming and even scary.
 Our compassionate team has been working with birth parents and adoptive families since 1986.

-We will be with you every step of the way.
-And remember: Our resources are free to birth mothers; you’ll never have to pay a cent to utilize our services.
+Lifetime Adoption’s resources are free to birth mothers; you’ll never have to pay a cent to utilize our services.
 We also continue to provide support and resources for birth mothers post-adoption.

+You can start your adoption plan here whenever you’re ready.
 To speak with a caring adoption coordinator, contact Lifetime Adoption today.

 Written by Heather Featherston